 We manage WANs and LANs for global enterprises, no matter what vendors and platforms you use.

-A less vulnerable network loses fewer data and, in general, is less exposed so that no havoc is caused at this level, which would not only be cheap but can go much further depending on the attack received, so is important to protect their systems and data, and there are resources for this at sites like https://www.fortinet.com/resources/cyberglossary/sd-wan-explained.
+A less vulnerable network loses fewer data and, in general, is less exposed so that no havoc is caused at this level, which would not only be cheap but can go much further depending on the attack received, so is important to protect their systems and data, and there are resources for which explain how this works here: SD-WAN.

 At the very least, a larger attack on critical infrastructure can cause disruption and put the IT assets at risk, but what about “redundant” systems where we have a system or technology that is redundant, which can still fail but without catastrophic loss of data or destruction of infrastructure?
 While the report states that these are as vulnerable as systems on a conventional network, what happens if the failover fails?